rebcop/MovieGarden/README.md

     }
     ```

 2. Use a try...catch statement to control what happens if something goes wrong when implementing resources from 3rd-party sources.
 For example using the fetch API to access data about movies.
+If an error happens, the catch block can be coded to present the user with information about what happened and next possible actions with a great UI experience.
     ```js
     async function getMovies() {